Trigonometry class 10 formulas

 Check your answer: Check your answer to make sure it is reasonable and makes sense in the context of the problem.
 Make sure you have used the correct units and have rounded to the appropriate number of decimal places.

-Here is an example problem:
+Here is an example problem on Trigonometry Class 10 Formulas:

 A person standing at the foot of a tower looks up and sees that the angle of elevation to the top of the tower is 60°.
 The person walks 50 meters away from the tower and then looks up again.
 This time, the angle of elevation to the top of the tower is 30°.
 How tall is the tower?